- Phone: (610)648-0707

 Who is working with my child?

 The Youth Ministry Program includes adults and parents drawn from the Covenant Presbyterian Church staff and congregation.
 All adults involved in our Youth Ministry Program have completed Covenant’s Guardian Certification in compliance with Pennsylvania regulations.
-You can find more information about the Youth Directors here.

 What happens at a typical youth group meeting?

 A typical youth group meeting includes a game or a fun activity, worship, and time for spiritual growth.
 Additional group activities include events like bowling, laser tag, trips to a corn maze, and service opportunities.
-Dave is always available to answer any questions about specific activities.

 Where are youth group meetings held?